-- promptly sent notice of the child custody proceeding by registered or certified mail, with return receipt requested, to: - o Each tribe of which the child may be a member or eligible for membership; and - o The child's parents and/or the child's Indian custodian; or - The appropriate BIA Regional Director, if the identity or location of the child's parents, Indian custodian, or tribe cannot be ascertained. - filed an original or a copy of each notice sent with the Court, together with any return receipts or other proof of service; and the notice includes those elements described in the Chapter 3 section on Notice.

-• sent copies of the notices to the appropriate BIA Regional Director, by registered or certified mail, with return receipt requested, or by personal delivery.
+- promptly sent notice of the child custody proceeding by registered or certified mail, with return receipt requested, to: - o Each tribe of which the child may be a member or eligible for membership; and - o The child's parents and/or the child's Indian custodian; or - The appropriate BIA Regional Director, if the identity or location of the child's parents, Indian custodian, or tribe cannot be ascertained. - filed an original or a copy of each notice sent with the court, together with any return receipts or other proof of service; and the notice includes those elements described in the Chapter 3 section on Notice. - sent copies of the notices to the appropriate BIA Regional Director, by registered or certified mail, with return receipt requested, or by personal delivery.

-ORICWA Oregon Laws 2020. ch.
-14 §§16(2) & 34(2)(b) (ORS 419B.305(2)(b)); For more information review Chapter 3 Notice.
+Or Laws 2021, ch 398, §§15(2); 57(2) & (3); For more information review Chapter 3 Notice.